 shore.
+Grahams Marine is on the mainland shore.
 Grahams Marine is in the village.
 The Cove is a motel and restaurant near the wharf, and there is other local accommodation.
 Murphy's Barber Shop sells bait and tackle (2002).

 Historical note. - Westport had its beginnings with sawmills built here in 1828 and 1829 during the construction of the locks and canals.
 A grist mill, wharves and a post office followed; when the Brockville, Westport and Sault Ste.
 Marie Railway was built in 1882, the community had a population of 700.
 Westport incorporated as a village in 1903; the year 2004 will be marked by special events celebrating their first century.